JuliaArbTypes/ArbFloats.jl/notes/README.md

-## Package Concepts as Client Context
+## Package Concepts and Some Context

 ```ruby
                                         Jeffrey Sarnoff © 2016˗May˗26 in New York City